Custom Display Shell

 - Navigation Row is optional, but recommended for any Website with more than one tab.

-- The Website will replace the <(Navigation Row)> text with a row containing labels and hyperlinks to all visible web pages in the order listed on the Websites: Setup tab.
+- The Website replaces the <(Navigation Row)> text with a row containing labels and hyperlinks to all visible web pages in the order listed on the Websites: Setup tab.

 - The display style of the navigation row is defined in the standard CSS inline style section.

-- Profile Info is optional and not applicable for Web Sites that don't require User Authentication.
+- Profile Info is optional, not applicable for Websites that don't require User Authentication.

-- The Website will replace the <(Profile Info)> text with the First Name and Last Name of the Profile who is currently logged into the site.
+- The Website replaces the <(Profile Info)> text with the First Name and Last Name of the Profile who is currently logged into the site.

 - Page Content is required.

-- The Website will replace the <(Page Content)> text with the custom content as defined on subsequent tabs within the Websites area.
+- The Website replaces the <(Page Content)> text with the custom content as defined on subsequent tabs within the Websites area.

 - All HTML before <(Page Content)> will become the shell's header.